2022-10-11 12:50 PM

 Be it a home, shop or organisation, you need to establish the areas that you need to cover with CCTV.
 Is there a specific location you need covered?
 For example the driveway or street leading to your house?
 These are just a few basic questions that you must have the answer to.
 If you are hiring experts, then they are most likely to guide you regarding areas that should be covered via CCTV

 To have maximum coverage on a CCTV system, you need to find the optimal location to install or place the camera.
 For instance, if you want a clear view of the street is it better to install CCTV near the garage door, front door or the driveway?
 Similarly, indoor cameras must be located strategically so you can easily view different sections of the house in one go.

 While installing CCTV cameras at your home, office or organisation is legal, the law requires you to declare to people that they are being recorded.
 If you are installing home CCTV, then you must inform your neighbours (if a part of their house is being recorded).
-Similarly, if you are monitoring maids or workers, then they should also be informed about.
+Similarly, if you monitor maids or workers, they should also be informed about.
 Please note that installing cameras in private places like bathrooms or changing rooms is illegal.

 The best CCTV camera is the one that falls within your budget, provides good video and audio quality, and is easy to install and operate.
 The top 3 options for you are: